Sean Connery, the first James Bond on the big screen, has died at 90

-Sean Connery, most famous for his portrayal of James Bond, has died aged 90, his family said Saturday.
-The actor, who played Bond in seven movies starting with 1962's Dr. No, died in his sleep in the Bahamas.
+Sean Connery, most famous for his portrayal of James Bond, has died at the age of 90, his family said Saturday.
+The actor, who played 007 in seven movies starting with 1962's Dr. No, died in his sleep in the Bahamas.
 The actor had been "unwell for some time," his son Jason told the BBC.

 Born in Edinburgh, Scotland, Connery had an acting career that spanned decades and included multiple award-winning performances.
 He won the Oscar for best supporting actor for his work in The Untouchables in 1988 and won three Golden Globes.
 He also starred opposite Harrison Ford in 1989's Indiana Jones and the Last Crusade, in which he played Jones' father.